Instrumentation and Slope Monitoring Workshop

 Phil has been involved with the development and design of ground support for mining applications since 1975.
 Phil joined the ACG in 2008 and has since been working on stress memory effects in rocks, ground support applications, slope stability problems (including the use of microseismicity to understand failure mechanisms), and 3D rock properties.
 In 2017, Phil commenced a four year MRIWA project aimed at investigating the issues of strainburst vulnerability in underground mines.

-Richard has 20 years experience in the global mining industry, focused on all aspects of mine microseismic monitoring.
-From 2011 – 2017, he was CEO of IMS, a leading mine seismology company.
+Richard has 20 years’ experience in the global mining industry, focused on all aspects of mine microseismic monitoring.
+From 2011 to 2017, he was CEO of IMS, a leading mine seismology company.
 Richard is currently the COO of Sisprobe, a French company that is the world leader in ambient noise passive seismic imaging and monitoring for industrial applications, including hard rock mineral exploration and real-time TSF monitoring.
 He is also a founder, director and technical principal of Viotel, a company operating in Australia & New Zealand that develops, supplies and supports geotechnical IoT monitoring systems.
-Richard provides expert consultancy in mine seismology and holds a PhD in theoretical physics from Witswatersrand University in South Africa.
+Richard provides expert consultancy in mine seismology and holds a PhD in theoretical physics from the University of the Witwatersrand in South Africa.